devodo/DivertR/README.md

 Console.WriteLine(foo.Echo("Hello")); // "Hello DivertR"
 ```

-The `call.Args` property is replaced with an instance of the given ValueTuple type e.g. `(string intput, __)`.
-C# requires named ValueTuples to have at least two
+> The `call.Args` property is replaced with an instance of the given ValueTuple type `(string intput, __)`.

-parameters.
-If the call only has a single parameter, as in the example above, then the special Diverter type `__` can be used to ignore the second parameter.
+C# requires named ValueTuples to have at least two parameters.
+If the call only has a single parameter, as in the example above,
+then a dummy second parameter must be provided using the special Diverter type `__`.

 Once a redirect is added it will be applied to all existing and future resolved `IFoo` instances.
 For example if a second `IFoo` instance is resolved: